EmanayArshad/Keyboard-Activity-Monitor/README.md

 ## 📝 License

 This project is provided for educational purposes.
 Users are responsible for compliance with applicable laws and regulations.

-## 🤝 Contributing

-Contributions are welcome!
-Please ensure:

-1. Code follows Python PEP 8 standards
-2. All changes include appropriate documentation
-3. Security considerations are addressed
-4. Legal compliance is maintained

-## 📞 Support

-For questions or issues:

-1. Check the troubleshooting section
-2. Review legal compliance requirements
-3. Ensure proper authorization for use
-4. Contact maintainers for technical support

-## ⚡ Performance Notes

-- **Memory Usage**: Minimal memory footprint (~10-20MB)
-- **CPU Usage**: Low CPU utilization during normal operation
-- **Storage**: Encrypted logs grow based on typing activity
-- **Network**: No network communication (local operation only)

-## 🔄 Updates and Maintenance

-- Regularly update dependencies for security patches
-- Monitor for new privacy regulations
-- Review and update encryption methods as needed
-- Test compatibility with new OS versions

 ---